phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_lr.md

 ## Specifying parameters

 Now let's declare all the parameters we mentioned __before__ any usage of them (here, before the `reaction rules` section).
-BNG is unitless.
+BioNetGen is unitless.
 For simplicity, we will use the number of molecule per cell for all cellular components.
 The reaction rates are conventionally in the unit of M/s.

 Because of the molecules/cell and the M/s units, we need to do some unit conversion here (when calculating the ligand-receptor binding by hand in the main text, we already did unit conversion for you).
 The volume of *E. coli* is approximately 1µm<sup>3</sup>, so our molecule counts are of unit num_molecule/µm^<sup>3</sup>.
 One mole of molecule is approximately 6.02 · 10<sup>32</sup> molecules (Avogadro's number), so the unit M is approximately 6.02 · 10<sup>23</sup> molecules/L, or 6.02 · 10<sup>8</sup> molecules/µm<sup>3</sup>.
 We record this as `NaV`.
 For bimolecular reactions, the rate constant should have unit M<sup>-1</sup>s<sup>-1</sup>, and we devide with NaV to convert to (molecules/µm<sup>3</sup>)<sup>-1</sup>)s<sup>-1</sup>.
 For monomolecular reactions, the rate constant have unit s<sup>-1</sup>, so no unit conversion is required.